Tomas-Kaiser/articles/articles/func-declaration-vs-expression.md

 # Function Declaration X Expression in JavaScript

-It is fairly common to be asked to explain a difference between a function declaration and a function expression during a job interview.
+It is fairly common to be asked to explain a difference between a `function declaration` and a `function expression` during a job interview.

 If you are not entirely sure how would you tackle this question, let's dive in.

 ## Function Declaration

-The function declaration is the simpliest way how to delcare a function.
+The function declaration is the simplest way how to declare a function.

 ```javascript
 function sayHello() {